Newbie Castle: Newbie Mill

-John Ainslie's 1821 map records a 'Tower', but again without any garden or other estate features.
-In 1828 the situation remained unchanged.

-By 1857 the name 'Newbie' is used on maps and the location of the old castle is indicated.

 The Lairds of Newbie

 Thomas Corrie of Kelwood and Newbie died in 1513, possibly at the Battle of Flodden.
-After being sold to the Johnstones they acquired possession after a series of disputes.
+The Johnstone family acquired possession of Newbie after a series of disputes.
 Kelwood was held by the Corrie's until at least 1627.
-It was held latterly by the Marquises of Annandale.
+Newbie was held latterly by the Marquises of Annandale.

-Sir James Johnstone had purchased the Barony of Newbie as stated however it took twenty-four years of legal action before the last of the relatives of the Corries.
-Sir James died with significant debts as a result of the litigation, etc. Robert Johnstone of Raecleuch moved into Newbie Castle as the guardian of the new young laird.
-The creditors attempted to have the Johnstones removed, including Edward Johnstone of Ryehill, the laird's brothers David and Abraham, Adam and John Johnstone of Mylnfield, his grandson John, several nephews, etc. By 1609 Edward Johnstone had use of part of the property however he had died by 1611.
-In 1639 the Corries of Kelwood and Newbie were still taking legal action against John's widow Bessie and their son George.
+Sir James Johnstone purchased the Barony of Newbie, but it took twenty-four years of legal action before the last of the relatives of the Corries resigned their titles.
+He died with significant debts as a result of the litigation.
+Robert Johnstone of Raecleuch moved into Newbie Castle as the legal tutor or guardian of his heir, the new young laird.
+The creditors attempted to have the Johnstones removed, including Edward Johnstone of Ryehill, the laird's brothers David and Abraham, Adam and John Johnstone of Mylnfield, his grandson John, several nephews.
+By 1609 Edward Johnstone had use of part of the property.
+In 1639 the Corries of Kelwood and Newbie resumed legal action against John's widow Bessie and their son George.
 The history of the lairds is a complex series of costly legal disputes amongst the wider family.

-As stated, the barony of Newbie was held latterly by the Marquises of Annandale who were members of the Johnstone clan.
+The barony of Newbie was held latterly by the Marquises of Annandale who were members of the Johnstone clan.